two images of styled desk with computer and office supplies stacked with 5 near genius pto president resources headline in front

 Sounding Board

-The third recommended thing for all PTO Presidents to have is a sounding board.
+The third recommended PTO President resource is a sounding board.

-It’s important to be able to vent to someone who knows and loves you no matter what.
+It’s important to be able to vent to someone who knows and loves you no matter what because being in a leadership position can bring out the mean girls and open up criticism.

 And chances are, it won’t be your husband!